rlmcneary2/asqueue/README.md

 # asqueue

 A queue for JavaScript applications.
+See [the lib's README](libs/asqueue/README.md) for details.